spineki/spineki.github.io/content/articles/closures_as_iterators.md

 3
 ```

-Simple but effective.
+Simple, but effective.
 The closure's state updates every time we call it.

 > Note: the `mutable` keyword is required in order to update the captured counter variable, which is `read-only` by default.